Skip to main content

 The choice of nullness operator is not affected by any nullness operator that appears in a corresponding location in a supertype.
 For example, if one type declares a method whose return type is annotated @Nullable, and if another type overrides that method but does not declare the return type as @Nullable, then the override's return type will not have nullness operator UNION_NULL.

-The rules here never produce the fourth nullness operator, MINUS_NULL.
-However, if tool authors prefer, they can safely produce MINUS_NULL in any case in which it is equivalent to NO_CHANGE.
-For example, there is no difference between String NO_CHANGE and String MINUS_NULL.
+If tool authors prefer, they can safely produce MINUS_NULL in any case in which it is equivalent to NO_CHANGE.
+For example, there is no difference between Foo NO_CHANGE and Foo MINUS_NULL for any class type Foo (nor for any array type or the null type).
+The difference is significant for intersection types, type variables, and union types.

 Augmented type of an intersection type